LeeAnnEditor/o365hq/blog/Timeline Volume Licensing Order.md

     Client accesses the VLSC and creates a profile and accesses the installation files and activation keys.
-If Client used a different email address to register with VLSC then it make take up to 48 hours to add the purchased license to the Client's profile using the License number and Authorization number which was sent via email from Microsoft.
+If Client used a different email address to register with VLSC, then it might take up to 48 hours to add the purchased license to the Client's profile using the License number and Authorization number that was sent via email from Microsoft.
     :::
 :::